The Greatest Gift of All (Stryper album): Recording and production

-Stryper had initially been planning on recording a Christmas album for over 40 year, but the band could not find a time to do so.
+Stryper had initially been planning on recording a Christmas album for over 40 years, but the band could not find a time to do so.

 The Greatest Gift of All was recorded in April 2025.
 It features five traditional Christmas songs, and five original tracks.
 Two of the songs, "Reason for the Season" and "Winter Wonderland", are re-recordings of songs that appeared on Stryper's major label debut, The Yellow and Black Attack.

-Writing and composition
+Development

 Sweet, Stryper's lead vocalist, said of the album:

 This album has its own unique signature to it and it’s becoming a favorite of mine.
 There’s just something about it that’s really special and unique.
 An album we’ve wanted to do for so many years and here we are.
 We tried some different things on this album in terms of the sound but yet we didn’t venture too far away from who we are and what we do.
 It’s 100% Stryper yet it has some new flavors here and there and it’s really amazing how it turned out.
 It will be released this year.